 After all, the majority of your decisions, and hopefully profits, will be based on your hypothesis on the direction of Bitcoin’s value.

-Fundamental Analysis in Bitcoin
+Fundamental Analysis of Bitcoin

 Studying fundamental analysis entails keeping abreast with economic and financial news that might affect the price of Bitcoin.